CSS Box Alignment Module Level 3

 (no value specified)

-If the overflow alignment isn’t explicitly specified, the default overflow alignment is a blend of “safe” and “unsafe” in that an overflowing alignment subject is allowed to overflow its alignment container, but if this would cause it to also overflow the scrollable overflow area of its nearest ancestor scroll container (thus extending into the “unscrollable” region), then its overflow in that direction is limited by biasing any remaining overflow to the opposite side.
+2. If the alignment subject would overflow the scrollable overflow area of its nearest ancestor scroll container, (thus extending into the “unscrollable” region), then its overflow in that direction is limited by biasing any remaining overflow to the opposite side.

 5. Content Distribution: Aligning a Box’s Contents Within Itself